mwbowers/mwbowers.github.io/reference/datagate-client/dgexception-class.md

 ---

-The exception that is thrown by DCS to indicate procedural conditions, including errors.
+The exception that is thrown by DG to indicate procedural conditions, including errors.

 For a list of all members of this type, see [ dgException Members](dgexception-class-members.html).